kevincastejon/js-raspberrypi-liquid-crystal-menu/README.md

 You can check what mode is currently set on the lcd by accessing the 'mode' property and comparing with the two convenience constants LCD.NORMAL and LCD.MENU or simply with the litteral strings "normal" and "menu".

 ## Usage
-To open a menu send a 'menu' object to the openMenu() method.
+You have to register the menus with registerMethod() before opening them with the openMenu() method.

 ### Menu
-A menu object is a cascading object that can lead to another menus.
+A menu object is a cascading object with input field or items that can lead to another menus.
 [See examples](https://github.com/kevincastejon/js-raspberrypi-liquid-crystal-menu/tree/master/examples)

 The object must contain the following properties:

+- id : string - *required* - The unique id.
 - title : string - *required* - The displayed title.
-- items: array of item objects - *required if no 'onInput' property* - The selectable items in this menu.
+- items: array of item objects - *optional* - The selectable items in this menu.
+If not provided the menu will display an input field instead of selectable items.
-- onInput: function - *required if no 'items' property* - !
-Makes this menu an input menu !
-Function called when validating the user input, that function will receive the user input as only argument.
+- onInput: function - *optional* - Called, if provided, when the menu does not own an 'items' field and the user validate its input.
+- autoClose : boolean - *optional* - If 'true' and the menu does not own an 'items' field the menu will self close after the user validate its input.
+- link : string - *optional* - The menu id to open, when the menu does not own an 'items' field, after the user validate its input.
 - onBack: function - *optional* - Function called when leaving back from this menu.
-- back: menu object - *optional* - The menu to go back when using the goBack() navigation method.
+- back: int - *optional* - The number of parents menus to go back through when using the goBack() navigation method.
 If not specified it will lead to the direct parent menu.

 It MUST contains or an a 'items' or an 'onInput' property (one or the other) and a 'title' property.